pedrofernandoch/only-geek-store/README.md

 ## Test Plan

-To test the api we will use postman and we will build a table of inputs and their expected outputs to validate the created functions
+To test the api we will use postman and we will build a table of inputs and their expected outputs to validate the created functions.
+For the frontend, we will create possible paths between the application's routes ranging from product search and choice, addition to the cart, login or registration and finally the purchase checkout, as well as the crud of the admin page.

 ## Test Results